A Local’s Guide to Visiting the Costa Brava, Spain

 Where to stay

 If your plan is to base yourself in one spot and spend time exploring the Costa Brava, then I would recommend choosing somewhere that could be considered in the middle.
-Again, Calella de Palafrugell and Llafranc are a good choice, with easy access in either direction and only a short drive to Girona.
+Again, Calella de Palafrugell and Llafranc are both good choices, with easy access in either direction of them and only a short drive to Girona.

 Another tempting option is the mountaintop town of Begur, a historic fortified town with great views of the coast.
 Stay here and you’ll be within a short drive of both the small calas and twisted coves as well as the wide and spacious beach, Platja de Pals.